Last Updated on February 16, 2025

 Israel just made it a lot easier for an individual to start building a small business.
 The “עוסק זעיר” (“Osek Za’ir” / micro-business) reform aims to simplify the tax reporting process for those ready to take the first steps in building their dream business or earn an extra shekel or two on the side.
 In most cases, this new system is relevant to you if you have a small business or are looking to start one and you:

-- Earned/will earn 120,000₪ or less in the relevant calendar year (total annual business revenue)
+- Earned/will earn 120,000₪ or less in the relevant calendar year (total annual self-employment revenue)

 - Have no employees